Welcome to the dip academy, a free online resource for definitions,

 The deal feed is the section of the app that lists relevant deals to dip users.
 Your active deals will appear in users' deal feeds and display your brand name, logo, artwork and headline.
 We give you impressions in users' deal feeds for free and we charge you each time a user clicks on the deal from the deal feed.
 This is called Pay-Per-Click or PPC.
 You can learn more about impressions and clicks in the Analytics section.
 You can learn more about PPC in the Pay-Per-Click (PPC) section.

 Our platform uses the pay-per-click (PPC) model of advertising.
-Rather than take a percentage of your sale, this is called cost-per-acquisition (CPA), we’ll instead apply a small charge each time a dip user clicks on one of your deals.
+Rather than take a percentage of your sale, which is called cost-per-acquisition (CPA), we’ll instead apply a small charge each time a dip user clicks on one of your deals.
 If nobody clicks your deal, you don’t get charged.
 PPC is faster, offers more control and if used correctly can be extremely profitable.
 Check out this comparison of CPA and PPC:

 Your business has a product that is selling for £100 but is willing to offer 50% off: